DWU CONSULTING — AI RESEARCH

 1. Speed Matters: The rapid deployment of CARES Act support (2 weeks from legislative proposal to funding) prevented operational collapse and maintained confidence.
 Future crises will likely require similar speed.

 2. Liquidity vs. Solvency: CARES Act addressed a liquidity crisis (carriers had assets and revenue potential but needed immediate cash).
 Governments can address liquidity with loan programs.
 However, if the crisis were solvency (permanent loss of demand), grants would be insufficient, and equity recapitalization would be necessary.
-Future interventions should distinguish between the two.
+Future interventions may need to distinguish between the two.

 3. Conditionality Matters: CARES Act included restrictions (no buybacks, no dividends, no compensation increases, service requirements).
 These were enforced and prevented abuse.
 However, some critics argued restrictions were too weak (e.g., warrant-setting methodology was unclear).
 Future programs might impose stricter conditions (debt limits, cost reduction targets, service guarantees).

 4. Private Market Crowding: CARES Act support enabled carriers to avoid bankruptcy and preserve balance sheet value.
 This allowed loyalty securitizations and EETCs to execute successfully.
-Future support programs should consider whether they are enabling or crowding out private capital markets.
+Future support programs may wish to consider whether they are enabling or crowding out private capital markets.

 Conclusion: CARES Act as Model and Cautionary Tale